trinodb/trino/docs/src/main/sphinx/connector/mysql.rst

 also set this parameter to ``REQUIRED`` which causes the connection to fail if TLS is not established.

-You can set the ``sslMode`` paremeter in the catalog configuration file by appending it to the ``connection-url`` configuration property:
+You can set the ``sslMode`` parameter in the catalog configuration file by appending it to the ``connection-url`` configuration property:

 .. code-block:: properties